hexatomic/hexatomic/docs/dev/src/maintenance/releases/README.md

 10. `mvn keepachangelog:release -N` - Updates the changelog in the release branch.
 11. `git add CHANGELOG.md` - Adds the updated changelog to the Git index.
 12. `git commit -m "Update changelog"` - Commits the updated changelog to version control.
+13. `mvn mvn cff:third-party-folder cff:create` - Updates the third-party folder and citation file.
+14. `git add CITATION.cff THIRD-PARTY/` - Adds the updated folder and citation file to the Git index.
+15. `git commit -m "Update third party folder and citation file"` - Commits the changed folder and file to version control.
-13. `git push` - Updates the remote release branch.
+16. `git push` - Updates the remote release branch.
-14. `mvn gitflow:release-finish` - Finalizes the release process.
+17. `mvn gitflow:release-finish` - Finalizes the release process.

 ## Hotfix releases